RLHF-V/RLHF-V/readme.md

 ## RLHF-V Weights

-We release RLHF-V weights on [Hugging Face](https://huggingface.co/Yirany/Muffin-13B/tree/main).
+We release RLHF-V model weights on [Hugging Face](https://huggingface.co/Yirany/RLHF-V_v0/tree/main).

+We also provide the [MuffinQA weights](https://huggingface.co/Yirany/MuffinQA/tree/main) (uploading, will be available soon), which is the model checkpoint after finetuning Muffin on VQAv2 dataset.
+This model also serve as the base model when training RLHF-V.

 ## Install